Sam Thomas, Ph.D.

 I studied biology as an undergraduate and intended to go on to study medicine.
 While volunteering at L'Hopital Francais de St. Louis in Jerusalem after college, I discovered what would become a lasting fascination with the origins of Judaism and Christianity in Mediterranean antiquity.
 Instead of medical school, I went on to graduate school to study the history, languages, and cultures that formed the context for the emergence of Judaism and Christianity.
-Since arriving at Cal Lutheran, I have also turned my teaching, scholarship, and advocacy toward religion and ecology, food, and environmental justice.
+Since arriving at Cal Lutheran in 2006, I have turned my teaching, scholarship, and advocacy toward religion and ecology, and land, food, and environmental justice.
 In 2009, along with several industrious students I founded the SEEd (Sustainable Edible Education) Project, which includes a small campus-based regenerative farm, experiential learning, and community education and outreach.

 St. John's University (B.A.), Yale University Divinity School (M.Div.) and the University of Notre Dame (Ph.D.).

 I have written on early Jewish texts and traditions, focusing especially on the Dead Sea Scrolls and other material culture.
 I also have interests in archeology, the formation of early Christianity in its various manifestations, and the history of Jewish-Christian relations.

 I also teach, research, and write at the intersections of religious and philosophical ethics, ecology/environment, and food studies.
 I have been a participant in the Yale Forum on Religion and Ecology, and work across academic boundaries to engage with practitioner-scholars, activists, and advocates for food and environmental justice.

 The courses I regularly teach include Religion & Ecological Ethics, Religion, Food, & the Environment, The Bible in the Ancient World, and Religion, Identity, & Vocation.

 For a full list of publications, please see my CV.